ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/style.md

 ## Compiler settings

-All C and C++ code submitted to Mbed OS must compile with GCC Arm Embedded, Arm Compiler 5 and IAR EWARM.
+All C and C++ code submitted to Mbed OS must compile with GCC Arm Embedded and IAR EWARM.
 Mbed OS:

 - Uses the GNU99 standard for C.
 - Uses the GNU++98 standard for C++.